omeb/eslint-plugin-static-i18n-keys/README.md

 - ✅️ Handles expressions that result in a full static string (e.g. ternary operator)
 - ✅️ [eslint-plugin-import] friendly
 - ✅️ No dependencies
-- ❌ [Does not validate `Trans` component]
+- ❌ Does not validate `Trans` component

-- **Static String Validation:** Identifies instances where the "t" function is improperly invoked with dynamic values like template literals, expressions, or variables.
+- **Static String Validation:** Identifies instances where the `t` function is improperly invoked with dynamic values like template literals, expressions, or variables.
-- **Enhanced Code Quality:** Encourages best practices by mandating a standardized approach to "t" function usage, mitigating the risk of subtle bugs and challenging-to-debug issues.
+- **Enhanced Code Quality:** Encourages best practices by mandating a standardized approach to `t` function usage, mitigating the risk of subtle bugs and challenging-to-debug issues.
 - **Customizable Configuration:** Seamlessly integrate the plugin into your project's ESLint setup and tailor the rule to align with your team's coding conventions.
-- **Detailed Reports:** Generates clear and concise ESLint reports that pinpoint violations of "t" function usage, simplifying the process of identifying and rectifying problematic code.
+- **Detailed Reports:** Generates clear and concise ESLint reports that pinpoint violations of `t` function usage, simplifying the process of identifying and rectifying problematic code.
 - **Smooth Integration:** Effortlessly integrate into your development workflow through simple installation and usage instructions.

 Elevate your codebase's quality and streamline your localization process by harnessing the capabilities of "eslint-plugin-static-i18n-keys."
 Ensure that the your translation keys are consistently and accurately employed throughout your project, leading to more dependable and maintainable code.